Engagement

 Is your school planning a project this year?
 Register the project with Green Apple Day of Service to be eligible for mini-grants and Green Apple Awards.

 Green Apple Day of Service unites parents, teachers, students, companies and local organizations for volunteer projects that transform our schools into safe, healthy and sustainable learning environments.
-(All school volunteer projects should also register with PartnerBPS.)
+(All school volunteer projects must complete and submit the FMT-17 Volunteer Projects Permit and should also register with PartnerBPS.)

 Green Apple project ideas include school beautification and clean-ups, gardening, recycling, energy audits, and more!

-Green Apple Day of Service is sponsored by the Center for Green Schools and U.S. Green Building Council.
+Green Apple Day of Service is sponsored by the Center for Green Schools at U.S. Green Building Council.

 CONTACT US